-Did you know that there are more than 100 varieties of scented geraniums in with interesting varieties such as mint, rose, apple, apricot, nutmeg, lemon, orange, lime, ginger, cinnamon and coconut?
-These are not the mass produced geraniums you see in every garden center in the spring.
+Did you know that there are more than 100 varieties of scented geraniums with interesting varieties such as mint, rose, apple, apricot, nutmeg, lemon, orange, lime, ginger, chocolate, cinnamon, and coconut?

 Scented geraniums are prized more for their leaves and produce small delicate flowers.
 Both the flowers and leaves are edible.
-A common use in cooking are making a scented geranium pound cake lining the pan with scented geranium leaves.
+A common use in cooking is making a scented geranium pound cake lining the pan with scented geranium leaves.
 Another is making scented geranium sugar by layering the leaves in a jar of sugar.
 After a week or so you will have scented sugar to use as you wish.

 If you are growing scented geraniums indoors place them in a sunny window and water well once a week.
-In late spring start acclimating them to the outdoors again by gradually leaving them outside for a few hours during the day and bring them back inside at night.
-Increase the amount of time daily until the nighttime temperature reach over 50 degrees.
+In late spring, start acclimating them to the outdoors again by gradually leaving them outside for a few hours during the day and bringing them back inside at night.
+Increase the amount of time daily until the nighttime temperature reaches over 50 degrees.

-I've read that they can be trained as a standard which I think would be beautiful and may even try training one myself.
-In the meantime I enjoy rubbing the leaves as I walk by and enjoying their wonderful scent.
+I've read that they can be trained as a standard.
+I think that would be beautiful and may even try training one myself.
+In the meantime, I enjoy rubbing the leaves as I walk by and enjoying their wonderful fragrance.